Khmer

 wheelchair

-Since January 2021, One Family has supplied 36 wheelchairs and 4 tricycles - all made in Cambodia by a Cambodian not-for-profit NGO.
+Wheelchairs and tricycles are provided - all made in Cambodia by a Cambodian not-for-profit NGO.

 Kdan1